Ronald Perelman: Patricia Duff

 Patricia Duff was Perelman's third wife.
 The pair first met in a Paris hotel lobby when both were still married: Perelman to Cohen, and Duff to Mike Medavoy.
 After Duff divorced Medavoy, Duff converted to Judaism and married Perelman, on January 25, 1995.
 She gave birth to his fourth daughter, Caleigh Sophia, before the wedding took place.
 When the marriage between Duff and Perelman disintegrated in 1996, custody over Caleigh became a major issue.
-Both Perelman and Duff wanted full custody and their prenuptial agreement did not address the subject of child support.
+Perelman and Duff both sought full custody, while their prenuptial agreement did not include provisions regarding child support.
 Initially private, the divorce proceedings were opened to the public at the request of Duff.
 Neither party emerged with their reputations unscathed.
 The court psychiatrist found Duff to be paranoid and narcissistic and Perelman to have serious anger management issues, Perelman caught a great deal of flak for testifying that it cost about $3 a day to feed his daughter, and both sides alleged physical abuse by the other party.
 The judge's sealed decision means the public will never know the exact results of the case, but it's known that neither party actually won.
 Perelman had physical custody of Caleigh, subject to Patricia's extensive partial custody rights.